 This session is designed as a comprehensive learning journey.
 Each activity builds on those that proceed it, helping you to build your Collective Impact knowledge and skill set.
 Participants at this workshop will build a network of colleagues and be inspired to take your Collective Impact efforts to the next level through a learning arc that begins before the workshop, is built upon during it, and continues after the workshop is over.

 Want to learn more?
 Learn More about the Learning Arc Here.

 Collective Impact is a disciplined approach to multi-sector collaboration and systems change that has proven to be highly effective at addressing an array of complex issues.
-The Collective Impact framework contains five core conditions including: the development of a common agenda; using shared measurement to understand progress; building on mutually reinforcing activities; engaging in continuous communications and providing a backbone to move the work forward.
+The Collective Impact framework contains five core conditions: the development of a common agenda; using shared measurement to understand progress; building on mutually reinforcing activities; engaging in continuous communications and providing a backbone to move the work forward.